 As part of a certificate program, students may be required to complete a practicum in a medical setting.
 This is an opportunity for prospective medical assistants to apply what they have learned in the classroom in a professional environment.
 Students shadow experienced medical assistants as they perform both clinical and administrative duties.

 - Think about a specialty area.
 Because medical assistants have the option to work in a variety of medical settings, students may want to choose a practicum that correlates to a specific specialty.
 For example, if students want to work with patients who are living with heart problems, then they should perform a practicum with a cardiologist.

 Step 3: Earn Certification

 Graduates of an accredited medical assisting program are eligible for certification in the field.
 While certification is not required to work as a medical assistant, the BLS reported that employers may prefer job candidates who are certified.
 The BLS also shows that the National Commission for Certifying Agencies accredits four organizations that offer medical assisting certification.
 These organizations include the American Association of Medical Assistants, American Medical Technologists, National Center for Competency Testing and National Healthcareer Association.
 Each organization requires that medical assistants pass an exam to earn their certification designation.

 Step 1: Earn a Bachelor's Degree

 In order to enroll in a physician assistant program, students need to earn a bachelor's degree in a health-related area, such as nursing.
-Prospective physician assistant programs will also prefer that applicants have some experience in the field, so it's important that students earn a degree that will prepare them for employment.
-Master's degree physician assistant programs may also have minimum grade point average requirements, so it's important that students perform well in their undergraduate classes.
+Prospective physician assistant programs also prefer that applicants have some experience in the field, so it's important that students earn a degree that will prepare them for employment.
+Master's degree physician assistant programs may also have minimum grade point average requirements; students will need to perform well in their undergraduate classes.

 Step 2: Gain Experience in the Field